DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - security
     - accountability
   - The EU-US **Privacy Shield** (formerly the EU-US Safe Harbor agreement): controls data flow from the EU to the United States; the EU has more stringent privacy protections and without the Privacy Shield, personal data flow from the EU to the United States would not be allowed.
 It is no longer valid
-  - **The Communications Assistance for Law Enforcement Act (CALEA)** required that communications carriers assist law enforcement with the implementation of 🎧wiretaps when done under an appropriate court order.
+  - **The Communications Assistance for Law Enforcement Act (CALEA)** required that communications carriers assist 👮law enforcement with the implementation of 🎧wiretaps when done under an appropriate court order.
 CALEA only applies to communications carriers
   - **Privacy Impact Assesment (PIA)**: is designed to identify the privacy data being collected, processed or stored by a system, and assess the effects of a data breach.
 Several privacy laws require PIA as a planning tool for identifying and implementing required privacy controls including GDPR and HIPPA
   - Conducting a PIA typically begins when a system or process is being evaluated.
   - Evolving privacy regulations neccessitates assessment of existing systems